roboticeyes/openrex/doc/rex-spec-v1.md

 ## Coordinate system

-Coordinate systems are the most crucuial parts in computer graphics and computer vision.
+Coordinate systems are the most crucial parts in computer graphics and computer vision.
 Every application may have its own definition of the coordinate system, so does REX.

-The geometry in REX is defined by a right-handed 3D [cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) as shown in the figure below.
+The geometry in REX is defined by a right-handed 3D [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) as shown in the figure below.

 <p align="center">
 <img src="https://github.com/roboticeyes/openrex/raw/coordinate_system/doc/right-handed.png"/>
 </p>

-Please make sure that your input geometry is tranformed according to our coordinate system specification.
+Please make sure that your input geometry is transformed according to our coordinate system specification.
 As an example, if you export FBX from Revit directly, no transformation is required because all the coordinates are already in the required right-handed system.
 Other systems may require a transformation (see the transformation option in `rex-importer`).